MageMCU/Serial-Communication/README.md

             - Device: Adafruit LIS2MDL Triple Axis Magnetometer
             - Code: Adafruit Industries
                 - **20230411** Code **FAILED** the Magnetometer Accuracy Test.
 There was no indication how to use the calibration code with the compass code...
 It was not clear whether the *offsets* and the *magnetic declination* were needed in the compass code...
 Tested by Carpenter Software.
+    - **LSM303D**  communication ***I2C Address 0x1E***
+        - STMicroelectronics
+            - Device: Pololu LSM303D (2127) 3D Compass and Accelerometer
+            - Code: Pololu.com Arduino
+                - **20230505** Code **PASSED** the Magnetometer Accuracy Test when using the *offsets* and *magnetic declination*.
+Magnetic North was off by 30 degrees but this could be corrected...
+Tested by Carpenter Software.
+    - **LSM303AGR**  communication ***I2C Address 0x1E***
+        - STMicroelectronics
+            - Device: Adafruit LSM303AGR Accelerometer Magnetometer
+            - Code: Adafruit Industries
+                - Testing **Pending**
     - **Magnetometer Accuracy Test**
         - The *heading* (reading) is performed on the xy-plane while rotating the magnetometer.
-            - (1) **Test** whether the electronic compass aligns with the Earth's Magnetic North giving a *heading* of zero or 360 degrees where the results may rock back and forth between these values....
-Use your smart phone to display the Earth's Magnetic North (*Disable True North*).
+            - (1) Aim the electronic compass to align with the Earth's Magnetic North giving a *heading* of zero degrees...
+This is considered the first reading at zero degrees...
-            - (2) Rotate the electronic compass around 180 degrees (or pi radians) from its initial orientation of zero degrees.
-The result at each point at 180 degrees apart (points on a striaght line) should match the headings.  **Test** whether the *heading* is reading about the same result of 180 degrees (or pi radians)...
+            - (2) Orient the electronic compass 180 degrees (or pi radians) around from the first reading.
+The reading (result) at this point should match the physical orientation of the compass which should be 180 degrees.
+Both the reading and orientation should be equal.
         - To clarify, the heading is defined by taking the arc-tangent(y, x) of the xy-plane of the magnetometer...
-The code testing **FAILS** if the orientations do not align exactly on their opposite sides while rotating the magnetometer to the assigned readings of zero and 180 degrees.
-In other words, the relative readings should match the physical orientations of the two points.
+The code testing **FAILS** if the orientations do not align exactly on their opposite sides after each reading.
+In other words, the relative readings should match the physical orientations at the two points.
 The **difference** of the **physical** orientations between *angle-1* and *angle-2* should match exactly to the **difference** readings of *heading-1* and *heading-2*.
             - Thus the **difference** = (*angle-2* **-** *angle-1*) = (*heading-2* **-** *heading-1*).
-The importance of understanding how to apply the physical angles to the magnetometer's readings is key.
+The importance of understanding how to apply the magnetometer's readings to the the physical orientation of the compass is key.
+    - **Test** two magnetometers having the same I2C address while using two MCUs.
+Interesting thought...
+See *MCU* under the folder *Devices* at this repository.

 ## Testing Platform